yosephsa/secure-encrypt/README.md

 #### Supported OS:
 This shell script is designed to run on *Arch* and *Debian* based linux distros.
+It should be able to run on other linux distros, however I have not tested it.

 #### Dependencies:
 This shell script requires the following packages: *gpg* and *wipe*.
 If these packages are not installed the shell script will attempt to install them.
+Otherwise please install them youself.

 #### Usage: